victortrusov/react-router-loading/README.md

 class ClassComponent extends React.Component {
     ...
     loading = async () => {
-        //loading some data
+        // loading some data

-        //call method from props to indicate that loading is done this.props.loadingContext.done();
+        // call method from props to indicate that loading is done this.props.loadingContext.done();
     };
     ...
 };

-//we should wrap class component with Context Provider to get access to loading methods const ClassComponentWrapper = (props) =>
+// we should wrap class component with Context Provider to get access to loading methods const ClassComponentWrapper = (props) =>
     <LoadingContext.Consumer>
         {loadingContext => <ClassComponent loadingContext={loadingContext} {...props} />}